CSC207-UofT/course-project-group-048/Phase 1+2/design_document.md

 ## Functionality

 Since Phase 0, we decreased our project scope to generating a meal plan for a user based on their Basal-Metabolic-Rate (BMR).
 This was done due to our small group size and the issues we ran into during Phase 1.
-We have updated the [Specification]() to reflect this and made a short [video]() demonstarting the functionality of our application.
+We have updated the [Specification](https://github.com/CSC207-UofT/course-project-group-048/blob/main/Phase%201+2/specification.md) to reflect the new project scope and made a short [video]() demonstarting the functionality of our application.

 ## Refactoring, SOLID, and Design Patterns